crosire/reshade/REFERENCE.md

 Do not call `ImGui::Begin` and `ImGui::End` in the callback to create the overlay window itself, ReShade already does this for you before and after calling the callback function.
 You can however call `ImGui::Begin` and `ImGui::End` with a different title to open additional popup windows (this is not recommended though, since those are difficult to navigate in VR).

-Overlay names are shared across ReShade and all add-ons, which means you can register with a name already used by ReShade or another add-on to append widgets to that overlay.
+Overlay names are shared across ReShade and all add-ons, which means you can register with a name already used by ReShade or another add-on to append widgets to their overlay.
 For example, `reshade::register_overlay("Settings", ...)` allows you to add widgets to the settings page in ReShade and `reshade::register_overlay("OSD", ...)` allows you to add additional information to the always visible on-screen display (clock, FPS, frametime) ReShade provides.

 ## Abstraction

-The graphics API abstraction is modeled after the Vulkan API, so much of the terminology used should be familiar to developers that have used Vulkan before.
+The graphics API abstraction is modeled after the Direct3D 12 and Vulkan APIs, so much of the terminology used should be familiar to developers that have used those before.

 Detailed inline documentation for all classes and methods can be found inside the headers (see `reshade_api_device.hpp` for the abstraction object classes and `reshade_events.hpp` for a list of available events).